-SOUND (Bass/Treble): Press this button until BAS appears on the display.
-Then turn the volume knob to increase or to decrease the bass.
+SOUND (Bass/Midrange/Treble): Press this button until BAS appears on the display.
+Turn the power/volume knob to increase or to decrease the bass.
 The display will show the bass level.
 When finished making the selection, press this button to select the bass level.